 Perhaps Kovacic’s greatest strength, however, is that he looks to play vertically as much as possible.
 When there is an opportunity to play forwards, he takes it, either through a fast, accurate pass to break the opposition’s midfield line (above) or via a dribble and a burst of pace.
 His dribbling ability means opponents often sit off him, reluctant as they are to get too close and risk him skipping past them and leaving another teammate exposed.

 There are regardless weaknesses to Kovacic’s game.
 He is not as strong in the air as someone of his height and build possibly should be – meaning that when he plays alongside someone like N’Golo Kanté there is little aerial dominance in Chelsea’s midfield – and he is also sometimes prone to keeping hold of the ball for too long in midfield.
-He has been caught in possession more often than he should be, leading to turnovers in potentially dangerous positions, though that is a part of his game that he has clearly worked to improve.
+He has been caught in possession more often than he should be, leading to turnovers in potentially dangerous positions, though that is something that he has clearly worked to improve.
 His shooting is another weakness.
 He regularly gets into a position on the edge of the area to receive a square ball or cut-back but is unconvincing with his shots, often putting them over the bar if he tries to put too much power behind them.
-When he does hit the target, he has usually used his instep, so his shot is too weak to beat the goalkeeper.
+When he does hit the target, he has usually used his instep, so his shot is too weak to beat the opposing goalkeeper.

 Role at Chelsea

 Kovacic will never be a central midfielder who just sits in front of defence, so when he plays – usually alongside Kanté – Chelsea have two driving forces who work extremely hard and cover an awful lot of ground.
-Both players push the team forward via powerful surges with the ball, though it is Kanté who has greater freedom to attack.
-The Frenchman makes lung-busting runs beyond the attacking three; Kovacic stays in deeper positions to recycle play through.
+Both players push the team forwards via powerful surges with the ball, though it is Kanté who has greater freedom to attack.
+The Frenchman makes lung-busting runs beyond their attacking three; Kovacic stays in deeper positions to recycle play through.
 Kovacic is far more mobile than Jorginho, though, and will happily dribble forwards at pace or follow a forward pass with a run to receive a return ball.
 There is, as a result, less security to Chelsea’s shape when Kovacic and Kanté play together, but variety to their play overall as the two central midfielders constantly swap positions.

-He is a combative midfielder, and he makes plenty of tackles – though unsurprisingly, not as many as Kanté – and he plays a key defensive role in a midfield two that are tasked with protecting a back three.
+He is a combative midfielder, and he makes plenty of tackles – though unsurprisingly, not as many as Kanté – and he plays a key defensive role in a midfield two that is tasked with protecting a back three.
 When Chelsea are trying to break down a deep defensive opponent, Kovacic and his midfield partner provide security in midfield in an in-possession 3-2-5, and when they drop back, he is effective at keeping space between the lines to a minimum in their 5-2-3.

 A technically gifted, tenacious and tactically astute box-to-box midfielder, Kovacic is reliable rather than spectacular, but he has nonetheless become a key member of Chelsea’s improving team.
 There is very good reason that three different Chelsea managers have valued him so highly.